 Except I never had that foundation, and was also coming into the relationship with many years of depression.
 When Heather entered my life, she became that foundation rather suddenly, and on a certain level, it was terrifying for someone to have that kind of power over me.
 As soon as I realized the fear was preventing me from having a deeper relationship with her, I knew the only way to get over that fear was to take bigger risks by putting more trust in people.

 The downside of bigger risks is bigger potential losses, and when one of my most significant relationships fell apart last year — despite everything I learned and practiced about cultivating better connections — the pain I experienced was unlike anything I’d known.
 This woman dismissed me from her life with complete callousness at a time I was trying to open up and get closer to her, and it created a crisis that became a crucible for my relationship with Heather.
-I was left so devastated that she took time off work to console me2, seeing as how I couldn’t manage to eat or sleep; the shock alone was too much for me to process.
+I was left so devastated that she decided to take time off work to console me2, seeing as how I couldn’t manage to eat or sleep; the shock alone was too much for me to process.

 While I can’t say I’m glad to have gone through such a heartbreaking and difficult experience, at least it was one that created the opportunity for Heather to prove — on a profound level — that I was her biggest priority.
 For days, I cried and cried and cried, and she met my sorrow with utmost attention and tenderness, as she sat by my side and dabbed the tears from my face.
 It was no longer old scars she was tending to; these were fresh wounds, deep enough that I couldn’t hope to mend them myself.
 For the first time in my life, someone was exactly who I needed them to be at exactly the right moment, and she was even happy to fulfil that role.